jlinoff/pam/README.md

 </details>

 ## Introduction
-_PAM_ or Personal Account Manager is a free and open source single page web application that runs in your browser in a secure context that enables you to securely manage your confidential personal account data as searchable records in a secure, flexible, and persistent manner _without ever having to visit a server_ because it stores the data in a file that you control.
+_PAM_ or Personal Account Manager is a free open source single page web application that runs in a secure context in your browser that enables you to keep your confidential personal account information as searchable records in a secure and persistent manner _without ever having to visit a server_.

+_PAM_ can do that because it stores the _your information_ in a file that _you control_.

 The file is encrypted so even if it were stolen the data would be safe _if the password you used to encrypt it was strong_.

-You can run the application locally, from your own server or from the public github.io server [here](https://jlinoff.github.io/pam/www/index.html).
+You can serve run _PAM_ locally, from your own server or from the public github.io server [here](https://jlinoff.github.io/pam/www/index.html).

 See the